rphumulock/Java-Playground/README.md

 Exploration in modern Java.
 This is a collection from Tim Buchalka's 🔗 [Complete Java Masterclass](https://www.udemy.com/course/java-the-complete-java-developer-course/) Udemy Class and branches off of it.

-## Contents
+## Content

-Each section contains multiple main entries with utilities that are all local for that section.
+Each section contains localized entrypoints and utilities.

 #### Variables, Datatypes and Operators (Incomplete)
 #### Expressions, Statements, Methods (Incomplete)